JoseJuan98/ml-regression-project-california-housing/README.md

 yield better results than more complex non-linear models like Neural Networks, particularly in smaller datasets where linear relationships are more pronounced.

-It is crucial to acknowledge that the project's focus was primarily on model performance.
-Other factors, such as training time and memory usage, were not evaluated but could significantly impact the practical application of these models.

-During a more thorough analysis and deeper engagement with the dataset, I recognized that data points initially considered as statistical outliers were, in fact, crucial for understanding the underlying patterns.
-This discovery underscored the importance of a meticulous analysis phase and a profound comprehension of the dataset to produce reliable and consistent results.

-With additional time, it would have been beneficial to delve deeper into techniques for encoding geospatial data and to conduct further tests on the `ClusterSimilarityEncoder`.
-Exploring these areas could provide more insights and allow for the presentation of visualizations demonstrating how these techniques enhance model performance and data interpretation.

 ## Dataset

 The California Housing dataset, derived from the 1990 census data, is a comprehensive collection of demographic and